ninoNinkovic/LiveStamps/README.md

 More are planned in the future!
 ```

-**Using Other Stamps as Values:**
+####USING STAMPS INSIDE OTHER STAMPS

 Simply set any "value" key as the name of another stamp and PRESTO!
-The plugin will match anyything in the existing stamp dictionary before injection.
+The plugin will match it with the definitions in the existing stamp dictionary.
 This is great for signatures or other complex stamps.

 **Example: Using the "copyright" stamp within "mystamp":**